berkebzt/berkebzt/README.md

 ## About Me

-I’m an **AI/ML Engineer & Data Scientist** with an academic background in Artificial Intelligence.
+I’m an **AI/ML Engineer & Data Scientist** with an academic background in Computer Science and Artificial Intelligence.
 My work focuses on **understanding and improving how neural networks learn**, not just using them as black boxes.

 I’m especially interested in: